Sell USDINR; target of 74.10 - 74.00: ICICI Direct

 Currency futures on NSE

-The rupee traded positively and Call writers near 74.50 strike continued to dominate at higher levels.
-We feel the US$INR pair should find resistance around these levels • The dollar-rupee November contract on the NSE was at 74.27 in the last session.
-The open interest increased 4.1% for the November series contract.
+Volatility is likely to cool off in the forex market post the US election outcome.
+Put writers are active in 93.74 and 94 strike whereas OTM Call writers are likely to keep the rupee move in check.
+Hence, we feel the rupee would consolidate • The dollar-rupee November contract on the NSE was at 74.23 in the last session.
+The open interest increased 2.8% for the November series contract

 Intra-day strategy